marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

 ## EPiServer Scheduled Job for Storage monitoring

-When file is uploaded to the Storage, system should start processing it.
+When file is uploaded to the _Storage_, system should start processing it.
 There are several ways to crate Storage container file monitoring, for example, using [WebJob](http://stackoverflow.com/a/22053735/660154).

-I created EPiServer Scheduled Job which is running periodically and watching for new files in Storage.
-It uses Azure [Storage API](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/) to list files and creates file DTO objects with file (blob) data - Name and URL.
-Then it creates message to publish on _ImportQueue_ queue in ServiceBus.
+I created _EPiServer_ _Scheduled Job_ which is running periodically and watching for new files in _Storage_.
+It uses [Azure Storage API](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/) to list files and creates file DTO objects (_ImportFile_) with file (blob) data - _Name_ and _URL_.
+Then it creates message to publish on _ImportQueue_ queue in _ServiceBus_.

     [ScheduledPlugIn(DisplayName = "Init import", SortIndex = 2000)]
     public class ImportInitializationJob : JobBase